frontendr/bemmed/README.md

 ### Why bother, doesn't gzip solve this already?

-Yes it does help in some cases but it can never yield the same results and does not give any of the benefits such as reusable objects, readability and ease of development.
+Yes it does help in some cases, but it can never yield the same results and does not give any of the benefits such as reusable objects, readability and ease of development.

 ### Improved readability?
 I find it harder to read

-I can imagine never seeing a fully written `className` can be harder to read at first but I got used to it quite fast.
+I can imagine never seeing a fully written `className` can be harder to read at first, but I got used to it quite fast.

 ### But now my IDE can't find the usages of a specific class!